JordanMartinez/purescript-jordans-reference/21-Hello-World/08-Application-Structure/src/01-Monads-and-Effects.md

 ### Examples of Effects

-Effects can be grouped together into functions that define computations which `bind` executes in a sequential manner.
+Effects can be grouped together into type class functions that define computations which `bind` executes in a sequential manner.
 These type classes are specialized; they are designed to do one thing very very well.

 So what kind of "effects" can we have?
 Let's now give some examples via the table of `Monad Transformers` (defined next) below: